jnlt3/blackmarlin/README.md

 Blackmarlin is a chess engine fully written in Rust.

-Make sure to compile the chess engine with `cargo build --release --features standard` or run it with `cargo run --release --features standard` in order to get the maximum strength out of the engine.
+Make sure to compile the chess engine with `cargo build --release --features standard jem` or run it with `cargo run --release --features standard jem` in order to get the maximum strength out of the engine.
+If build fails, remove the jem option and try against.

 In order to access experimental features that aren't yet used, use `experimental` instead of `standard` when building.